-[The indictment charges the defendant[s] with; Count[s] of the indictment charge[s] the defendant[s] with] reproduction of child pornography for distribution.
-In order for you to find [a; the] defendant guilty of this charge, the government must prove each of the [four] following elements beyond a reasonable doubt:
+[The indictment charges the defendant[s] with] [Count[s] of the indictment charge[s] the defendant[s] with] reproduction of child pornography for distribution.
+In order for you to find [a; the] defendant guilty of this count, the government must prove each of the [four] following elements beyond a reasonable doubt:

 - 1. The defendant knowingly reproduced [the material identified in the indictment]; - 2.
 [The material identified in the indictment] is child pornography; - 3.
-The defendant knew that one or more persons depicted in [the material identified in the indictment] was under the age of eighteen years; and - 4.
-The defendant intended to distribute [the material identified in the indictment] by [mailing it] [shipping it in or affecting interstate or foreign commerce] [transporting it in or affecting interstate or foreign commerce].
+The defendant knew both that the material depicted one or more minors and that the minor[s] were engaged in sexually explicit conduct; and - 4.
+The defendant intended to distribute [the material identified in the indictment] [through the mail] [using a means or facility of interstate or foreign commerce] [in or affecting interstate or foreign commerce by any means, including by computer].

-If you find from your consideration of all the evidence that the government has proved each of these elements beyond a reasonable doubt [as to the charge you are considering], then you should find the defendant guilty [of that charge].
+If you find from your consideration of all the evidence that the government has proved each of these elements beyond a reasonable doubt [as to the count you are considering], then you should find the defendant guilty [of that count].

-If, on the other hand, you find from your consideration of all the evidence that the government has failed to prove any one of these elements beyond a reasonable doubt [as to the charge you are considering], then you should find the defendant not guilty [of that charge].
+If, on the other hand, you find from your consideration of all the evidence that the government has failed to prove any one of these elements beyond a reasonable doubt [as to the count you are considering], then you should find the defendant not guilty [of that count].

-"Child pornography" is defined in the Pattern Instruction for 18 U.S.C.§ 2256(8).
+"Child pornography" is defined in the Pattern Instruction for 18 U.S.C. § 2256(8).